 Borders are slowly but surely reopening in Southeast Asia, and once more, we have our sights set not just on a stopover to Singapore but on a complete family vacation in the tropics.

-Singapore has so much to offer for families, it’s a shame to see so many cram in the best the city has to offer in only 1 or 2 days.
-We think 5 days is a great amount of time to spend in Singapore to absorb all the highlights, but without burning too much of a hole in your holiday budget.
+Singapore has so much to offer for families, it’s a shame to see so many cram in the best the city has to offer in only one or two days.
+We think five days is a great amount of time to spend in Singapore to absorb all the highlights without burning too much of a hole in your holiday budget.

 Visa Rules and Entry Requirements for Singapore

 As you’d expect, the exact requirements have constantly been changing since March 2020.

 It’s important that you familiarise yourself with not only your Visa requirements and eligibility for entering Singapore but the Singapore arrival card requirements, which include a health declaration for all foreign travellers entering Singapore.

 It is important to note that your Visa and SGAC are two separate documents, both required for all family members.

 The Singapore Government’s Safe Travel website is the best place to source current COVID rules for you and your family.

 Due to Singapore’s geographic position in Asia, sitting almost on the equator, you can expect a hot and humid climate year-round with an average daytime temperature of 27°C.

 Whilst there are no traditional seasons, you will find it slightly cooler in January and February and slightly hotter and more humid from June to August.
 There is a short rainy season from November to January, but don’t expect it to dampen your Singapore plans too much.